-Taking into consideration the (i) Management Board membership structure as of December 31st, 2017 (ii) the information made available by each Management Board under the relevant Fit & Proper Affidavit and (iii) the Law no. 29/2015 for completion of EGO no. 99/2006 regarding credit institutions and capital adequacy, entered into force on March 15th, 2015, the mandates held by the Management Board members in other companies are detailed below:
+Taking into consideration the (i) Management Board membership structure as of December 31st, 2018 (ii) the information made available by each Management Board under the relevant Fit & Proper Affidavit and (iii) the Law no. 29/2015 for completion of EGO no. 99/2006 regarding credit institutions and capital adequacy, entered into force on March 15th, 2015, the mandates held by the Management Board members in other companies are detailed below:

-18 Number of mandates held by the Management Board members as of 31 December 2017
+18 Number of mandates held by the Management Board members as of 31 December 2018

-Name Mandates Sergiu Cristian Manea 1 executive mandate (CEO BCR), 6 non-executive mandates within Erste Group Bank (all counted as 1 mandate, according to Law no. 29/2015), 2 non-executive mandates in non-profit organisations (not considered, according to the Law no 29/2015) and 1 non-executive mandate outside Erste Group Bank Adriana Jankovicova 1 executive mandate (CFO BCR), mandate ended on 31.12.2017 Dana Luciana Demetrian 1 executive mandate (BCR Executive Vice-president Retail and Private Banking), 2 non-executive mandates within Erste Group Bank (all counted as 1 mandate, according to Law no. 29/2015) and 2 non-executive mandates outside Erste Group Bank Ryszard Druzynski 1 executive mandate (BCR COO) and 2 non-executive mandates within Erste Group Bank (all counted as 1 mandate, according to the Law no 29/2015) Bernhard Spalt 1 executive mandate (BCR CRO) and 4 non-executive mandates within Erste Group Bank (all counted as 1 mandate, according to the Law no 29/2015); the executive mandate as BCR CRO ended on 31.12.2017 and the other non-executive mandates ended until 01.03.2018
+Name Mandates Sergiu Cristian Manea 1 executive mandate (BCR CEO), 6 nonexecutive mandates in Erste Group (counted as 1 according to Law 29/2015), 2 non- executive mandates in non-profit organizations (not counted according to Law 29/2015) and 1 non-executive mandate outside Erste Group Elke Meier 1 executive mandate (BCR CFO) and 3 non executive mandates in Erste Group (counted as 1 according to Law 29/2015) Dana Luciana Dima 1 executive mandate (BCR Executive Vicepresident Retail & Private Banking), 2 non executive mandates in Erste Group (counted as 1 according to Law 29/2015) and 1 non-executive mandate outside Erste Group Ryszard Druzynski 1 executive mandate (BCR COO) and 2 non executive mandates in Erste Group (counted as 1 according to Law 29/2015) Michael Beitz 1 executive mandate (BCR CRO) and 4 non executive mandates in Erste Group (counted as 1 according to Law 29/2015)